Seminar > Aims

 SCHOOLARSHIP AT UNIVERSITY OF SOUTHERN CALIFORNIA

-At the end of the meeting of the XIII International Clarinet Seminar, there will be the possibility that Professor Yehuda Gilad will select a talented clarinetist to continue clarinet studies at the University of Southern of California (USC) in Los Angeles during the next courses.
+At the end of the meeting of the XV International Clarinet Seminar, there will be the possibility that Professor Yehuda Gilad will select a talented clarinetist to continue clarinet studies at the University of Southern of California (USC) in Los Angeles during the next courses.
 It will be the student responsibility to follow the regular admission process that USC establishes for international students.
 The student might be recipient of a partial scholarship from USC in accordance to the degree that he or she would attend.

 During the Seminar the organization might schedule recitals where the students will perform the music worked during the seminar.